psychemedia/sin-eater-resources/resources/INVCR_inverness-courier.md

 By William Hone,

-An ent’re New Work, on the Plan and in the Manner
+An ent're New Work, on the Plan and in the Manner
 OF

 "THE EVERY-DAY BOOK."

 THE YEAR BOOK._"This is another delightful compilation by the ingenious Mr Hone, whose fame as an author promises to out-rival his reputation as apolitical martyr.
 His productions certainly combine the useful with the agreeable, far more effectively than any other compilations of the present day.
 They afford an infinite variety of curious information, without either prosing or pretension: and so happily are the materials put together, that the very highest critical authority of the present time, Dr Southey, has borne testimony to their merit.
 Conducted on the same plan as his other volumes, equally full of rare and curious matter, it is also in its multifarious details equally amusing—and therefore are we convinced that it cannot fail to be generally read and admired."— *Scots Times*.

-"This is very delightful Miscellany, full of Amusing Traditional anecdotes, Antiquarian research, Lively Observations, Prose and Poetry, together wiih a long Muster-roll of  & ceteras." _*Sun*
+"This is very delightful Miscellany, full of Amusing Traditional anecdotes, Antiquarian research, Lively Observations, Prose and Poetry, together with a long Muster-roll of  & ceteras." _*Sun*

 ---